bguiz/blog.bguiz.com/src/documents/presentations/caffeinated-jester/index.md

 ## CLI config

 - Use CLI flags such as `--watch`
-- Once you figure out the right flags, put them in `package.json`
+- Once you figure out the right flags, put them in `package.json` as a run script

 =SLIDE=